keglevich3/kubernetes.github.io/docs/getting-started-guides/aws.md

 as well as information about the default services running in the cluster (monitoring, logging, dns).
 User credentials and security tokens are written in `~/.kube/config`, they will be necessary to use the CLI or the HTTP Basic Auth.

-By default, the script will provision a new VPC and a 4 node k8s cluster in us-west-2a (Oregon) with EC2 instances running on Ubuntu.
+By default, the script will provision a new VPC and a 4 node k8s cluster in us-west-2a (Oregon) with EC2 instances running on Debian (jessie).
 You can override the variables defined in [config-default.sh](http://releases.k8s.io/{{page.githubbranch}}/cluster/aws/config-default.sh) to change this behavior as follows:

 ```shell